 The most prominent reason why I (and everybody else) did not share your content is that I did not know your blog exists.
 Before you can expect me or anyone else to share your content you have to make me aware of it.

 So the truth is: you need to start with sharing and distributing your content yourself.
 Your job as a (young) blogger is not done with publishing your content.
 Before you can expect others to share your content, you have to share it yourself and get your content out there.

 2. I have no clue who you are

-Believe it or not sharing your content is a kind of recommendation.
-That is one reason why the famous people and the influencers get so many shares.
+Believe it or not, sharing your content is a kind of recommendation.
+That is one reason why famous people and influencers get so many shares.
 Because people know who they are, they trust them and they trust their content.

 Not knowing you and not being able to find out easily who you are, may well result in me not sharing your content – even if your content did speak to me and would have been interesting to my audience.